WhereSoftwareGoesToDie/machiavelli/README.markdown

 After loading the Machiavelli page for the first time, no metrics are available to display.
 Clicking the "Refresh" button on the top navigation bar iterates over all the configuration settings and pulls all available metrics to be graphed into the left hand side bar.

-Then, any metric can be added or removed from the page by clicking it's link.
+Then, any metric can be added or removed from the page by clicking its link.
+Active metrics can be rearranged by dragging their listing to reorder.

 The filter bar can be used to narrow down the list of available metrics (those that aren't already graphed) for ease of selection.
 Entering a substring matching multiple metrics and pressing enter will add all matches to the page.